PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * signed exponent: 5 bits
 * mantissa modulus: 10 bits

-There are a number of optimisations used in the IEEE 754 to efficiently store the numbers:
+There are a number of optimisations used to efficiently store the numbers:

 ```0B``` ```0``` ```00000``` ```0000000000```